essej/aoo/doku/aoo_protocol.rst

 reason for this is that summing audio signals with maximum amplitudes each causes distortion.
 Using Mode 2 this cannot happen.

-In the Version-2 of AoO only Mode 1 is implemented, since samples are added within a floating point domain and the audio application can take care to reduce the volume as needed.
+In the Version-2 of AoO only Mode 1 is implemented, since samples are added mostly within a floating point domain, or a with integer with more bits than the samples, and the audio application should take care to reduce the volume as needed.
+So volume changes are not triggered by additionally sources.

 .. _subsec:timing:

 timing and sample-rates
 -----------------------

 Timing is critical in audio-systems, not only for synchronizing audio, but also to prevent jitter noise.
-Timestamps of the packets are represented by a 64 bit fixed point number, as specified by OSC, to a precision of about 230 picoseconds.
+Times in the internet are represented by a 64 bit fixed point number, like timestamps specified by OSC, to a precision of about 230 picoseconds.
 This conforms to the representation used by the Network Time Protocol NTP [RFC5905]_.

-Also another timeprotocoll can be used like the Precision Time Protocol PTP, since this is handled by the system, we only access exact timer information.
+Also other time-protocols can be used like the Precision Time Protocol PTP, since this is handled by the system, we use the exact time information of the system, so care should be take, that the devices are synchronized over network.

 Using fixed buffering mode, the buffer size has to be chosen large enough to prevent dropouts.
 In the automatic buffer control mode, the sink should use the shortest possible size for buffering.
 If packets arrive too late, buffering should be dynamically extended and then slowly reduced.
 This has to be handled by the audio application.
 Number of dropouts, ping times and a method for resend is provided to be used for this purpose.

+Also using a lot of channels and large block sizes, the can be larger than packetsizes.
+So a mechanism had been implemented to slice them.
+The smaller the packets, the more chance they have to travel over many hops, since each router can limit sizes and drop large packets.

 Since audio packets can arrive with different sample-rates, re-sampling is executed before the audio data is added to the internal sound stream synchronized with the local audio environment.
 This provides the opportunity to synchronize audio content respecting the timing differences and time drifts between sources and sinks.
 This strategy of resampling is shown in a figure `re-sampling`: